HDest-Community/Follower/README.md

 #### Modding
 ---
 - Followers can have their arsenal changed to have up to 8 weapons.
 An example of an SMG-only follower can be found inside the repository.

+### Incompatibilities
+---
+- The mod is incompatible with Josh's AI Director.
+The only way to fix this properly involves side effects I do not like.